4K resolution: Detail benefit

 The main advantage of recording video at the 4K standard is that fine spatial detail is resolved well.
 Individual still frames extracted from 3840×2160-pixel video footage can act as 8.3 megapixel still photographs, while only 2.1 megapixels at 1080p and 0.9 megapixels at 720p.
-If the final video quality is reduced to 2K from a 4K recording, more detail is apparent than would have been achieved from a native 2K recording.
+If the final video resolution is reduced to 2K from a 4K recording, more detail is apparent than would have been achieved from a native 2K recording.
 Increased fineness and contrast is then possible with output to DVD and Blu-ray.
 Some cinematographers record at 4K with the Super 35 film format to offset any resolution loss that may occur during video processing.